mids-w205-fund-of-data-eng/template-project-1/README.md

 Public Datasets: https://cloud.google.com/bigquery/public-data  Search on bike share and click on it and follow instruction to add the pin to the Google BigQuery interface.

 The Bay Bike Share has two datasets: a static one and a dynamic one.
-The static one is
+The static one covers an historic period of about 3 years.
+The dynamic one updates every 10 minutes or so.

+The static one is the one we will use in class and in this project.
+The reason is that is much easier to learn SQL against a static target instead of a moving target.

+The tables we will be using in this class are in the dataset **san_francisco** :

+* bikeshare_stations

+* bikeshare_status

+* bikeshare_trips

+The dynamic tables are found in the dataset san_francisco_bikeshare.

 ### Some initial queries